Please, fill out the form below and an officer will respond to your question as soon as possible.

 Answer: Identity theft and fraud reports have to be reported in person either by the victim reporting the incident at the front desk or a patrol officer being dispatched to the victim’s location.
 The APD does require documentation verifying the complaint.
 This documentation could be credit card or bank account transaction history, fraudulent loan applications or other fraudulent account bills and applications.

 Answer: You should contact our Community Police Commander.
-To determine what Service Area you reside or work in, please visit the contact page, where we have a map showing our patrol zones.
 You can also call 441-6462.

 Answer: The Community Police Division has free information available to those who request it.
 Please call 441-6462 for more information.